Implementing Covid Testing in the Workplace

 You may have many staff who are happy to undertake testing to protect themselves and their colleagues.
 However, a positive result would mean a worker would need to self-isolate along with their household which may cause a financial impact to other members of their household.

-To alleviate this impact, as an employer you may choose to offer full pay for any of your workers who are required to self-isolate following Covid testing.
+To alleviate this impact, as an employer, you may choose to offer full pay for any of your workers who are required to self-isolate following Covid testing.

 If an employee has a positive test result to a lateral flow test, they will need to self-isolate immediately until they get a result from a PCR test.